AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-readytalk.md

 >* Set the appropriate [flow actions](http://docs.marketo.com/display/DOCS/Flow+Actions)to track engagement
 >

 First set up your event in the ReadyTalk conference center.
 If you need help, check out the [ReadyTalk Resource Center.](https://www.readytalk.com/resources/readytalk)  When choosing the registration type, select **pre-register before the meeting**.
-If you select *register at time of meeting*,&nbsp;Marketo will **not** capture a Registered status for your people and will only pull in a person status of Attended *after* the webinar concludes.
+If you select *register at time of meeting*, Marketo will **not** capture a Registered status for your people and will only pull in a person status of Attended *after* the webinar concludes.

 Leave **notify me of new registrations via email **unchecked.